favonia/latedays/src/canvas/README.md

 ### Auto Refund of unused late days

 For any assignment, use the `canvasEnabled` flag in [config file](../../config/sample.ts) to enable automated refund of the late days.
-A time-trigger is scheduled currently (daily 6 am CST) that checks for any assignment that has canvasEnabled set true and has a recent deadline passed.
+A time-trigger is scheduled (daily 6 am CST) that checks for any assignment that: has canvasEnabled set true; and a recent hard deadline passed.
 Unused late days are refunded based on the submission details from canvas and the requested usage days from the Spreadsheet.
+Check [assignmentDeadlineTrigger](./canvas.ts)
 [WIP] Send mail acknowledgement to student & cc to course email for verification.